zAbuQasem/MyNotes/DevOps/Kubernetes/Kubectl cheatsheet.md

 kubectl uncordon node-1
 ```

-> **Note**: Pods will not fall over to their main node automatically, But when pods gets rescheduled they will be created on it
+> -  Pods will not fall over to their main node automatically, But when pods gets rescheduled they will be created on it
+> - Pods that aren't part of a replicaset isn't drained, you have to use --force

 ## Software-Releases
 Software version in k8s consists of 3 parts: